Supporting Your Studies

 American University Meal Plans

 This will depend on where you are living next year.
 Since on-campus housing options generally do not include a kitchen, if you will be living on campus next year, it makes sense for you to purchase a meal plan.
-If you will be living off campus next year, you may have your own kitchen and you may not want a meal plan, but you are free to purchase one anyway.
+If you will be living off campus next year, you may have your own kitchen and you may not want a meal plan, but you are free to purchase one.

 Please see the links below for information about AU Meal plans, as well as how to register for them.